 Job loss and redundancy

-Our prayer is that this webpage will help bring hope, help, practical and spiritual guidance for those experiencing uncertainty about their future employment - we've brought together some of the best advice and guidance from a range of different sources to help you as you adjust to your new situation.
+Our prayer is that this webpage will help bring hope, help, practical and spiritual guidance for those experiencing uncertainty about their future employment.

 A traumatic time

 Redundancy is one of the most traumatic events an employee may experience.
-Your organisation may have been forced into this situation by Covid-19, and entered into a redundancy process very reluctantly as an absolute last resort.
+Your organisation may have been forced into this situation by events outside their control and very reluctantly as an absolute last resort.
 Yet, however much your organisation seeks to handle the situation with sympathy, clarity and sensitivity, being made redundant can feel very personal and the rejection can hit very hard.
 Maybe you can’t help but question how others view your contribution to the organisation, and it can feel absolutely humiliating to lose your job.

 For others there may be an initial feeling of relief, and financial worries may be pushed to the back of your mind if you have received a good redundancy package.
 But the longer-term effects, especially if a new job is hard to come by, can be very discouraging.
 Confidence can be eroded, and life can become a struggle.